Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] Font sizes are relative to the base font size of the operating system.
 - [x] Font sizes are relative to the root em unit used in the HTML element.

 #### Q21.
-Which HTML element represents either a scalar value within a known range a fractional value?
+Which HTML element represents either a scalar value within a known range OR a fractional value?

 - [x] `<meter>`
 - [ ] `<range>`